AitorSantaeugenia/chrome_t_rex/README.md

 <div align="left">

 ## TODO
-- Change hit dino image when colission (we need to work @ when framerequestanimation stops with this)
+- ~~Change hit dino image when colission (we need to work @ when framerequestanimation stops with this)~~
+- Better balance with speed, colisions and flying dinos (Pteras)
+- Solve a bug when window.onload dino is not running until we use arrowUp or arrowDown

 </div>